 How does bad credit affect car finance?

 When it comes to car finance for bad credit, it’s all about your ability to make payments and how much you can afford to pay for finance.
 Lenders will want to take a look at how you’ve handled credit in the past and if you’ve not kept on top of your payments, you may find yourself with a low credit score.
 However, you can’t form new financial habits if you aren’t given the opportunity to take out finance again.
-By choosing the right lender and increasing your credit score, you can and get the car you want.
+By choosing the right lender and increasing your credit score, you can avoid being refused car finance and get the car you want.
 Let’s take a look at the factors you should consider before you start applying for car loans.

 Check your credit file